BugShot Privacy Policy

 When connecting to a GitLab self-managed instance with a PAT, the extension communicates directly with the instance address (an arbitrary origin) you enter.
 This access is covered by the required broad host permission (<all_urls>) granted at install and works without a separate permission dialog.

-The LLM provider receives data only at the endpoint you configure yourself, and only when you explicitly run AI draft generation.
+The LLM provider receives data only at the endpoint you configure yourself.
+AI draft generation and AI styling run only when you explicitly trigger them, while reproduction-step auto-fill runs automatically once per session when you enter the drafting screen after a video capture (on by default, can be turned off in settings).
 Access to that host is covered by the required broad host permission (<all_urls>).

-When searching CC (watcher) mentions, the search term you enter is sent to each platform's user-search API, and the mention targets you select are sent as part of the issue body.
+When searching for people — CC (watcher) mentions and the like — only Jira receives the search term you type (destination pickers are the exception; see 1-2 above), and the mention targets you select are sent as part of the issue body.
 All of this works only when you search and select yourself.

 4. Third-Party Sharing